ThomasWangJiaxin/thomaswangjiaxin.github.io/_pages/about.md

 Jiaxin Wang is a Ph.D. candidate in Information Resource Management at Nanjing University.
 He holds a Bachelor of Management degree in Information Management and Information Systems from Donghua University.

 My research mainly focuses on the fields of **Information Systems (IS), Software Engineering (SE), Computer Science (CS)**.
-Specifically, my work centers on the following two directions:
+Specifically, my work centers on the following four directions:

 **A. Cryptocurrency Regulation**: